 Results: A total of 21 MET mutations were identified in the 277 patient cohort (7.6%), with the majority of cases identified in papillary type 1 histology and in the tyrosine kinase domain.
 We found 14 patients that carried one risk allele of rs11762213 (G>A).
 Among 96 type II pRCC, 7 patients carried the A allele (allele frequency of 3.7%).
-Cancer-specific mortality was significantly worse in type II patients carrying the A risk allele of rs11762213 (G>A).
-Among 96 type II pRCC, 7 patients carried the A allele (allele frequency of 3.7%).
 Cancer-specific mortality was significantly worse in type II patients carrying the A risk allele of rs11762213 (p = 0.034, Figure 1).
 We did not observe a statistically significant correlation of the rs11762213 polymorphism with MET RNA expression or c-MET pY1235 levels. (p > 0.1) We discovered several (6/35, 17.1%) potentially impactful noncoding mutations in the MET promoter and its first two introns perhaps responsible for an alternate transcript recently found to be a driver alteration.
-Non-coding RNA (NEAT1) implicated in cancer.
+Non-coding mutations that were discovered included a potentially impactful long non-coding RNA (NEAT1) implicated in cancer.
 Moreover, the NEAT1 mutations were associated with increased expression and unfavorable outcome (Figure 2).
-We identified high-impact mutations in 6/35 (17.1%) within a 6.5kb region on chromosome 1 located upstream of ERRF11 (ERBB Receptor Feedback Inhibitor 1), a negative regulator of EGFR family members.
+We identified high-impact mutations in 6/35 (17.1%) within a 6.584 region on chromosome 1 located upstream of ERRFI1 (ERBB Receptor Feedback Inhibitor 1), a negative regulator of EGFR family members.